 Know that your calendar can (AND MOST DEFINITELY WILL) change.
 I love being able to drag something (using Google calendar) from one day to the next if it didn’t get done.

-2- Let others know your plan as a way to advocate for your role.
+2- Let others know your plan on your calendar as a way to advocate for your role.

 I know this sounds silly because you’re thinking… “Why would anyone care about my calendar?”
 I believe a huge piece of establishing credibility in your leadership is being transparent with your stakeholders.